 Expat blogger Samantha Milner shares some tips on how you can look for rentals in the Algarve.

-I moved into my first rented apartment in the Silves region of the Algarve in May 2009 and, based on my experiences, I want to share with you some tips about making your rental experience easy and hassle free.
+I moved into my first rented apartment in the Silves region of the Algarve in May 2009.
+Based on my experiences, I want to share with you some tips about making your rental experience hassle free.

 Getting your documents in order